OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 17. If you are a government user or otherwise accessing or using any GitHub service in a government, municipal, or public entity capacity, this Amendment to GitHub Terms of Service shall apply to you.

+18. Map data copyright OpenStreetMap contributors and licensed under the Open Data Commons Open Database License.
+Map design and imagery subject to the MapBox Terms of Service.

 *   contact a human